lotabout/write-a-C-interpreter/tutorial/en/6-Functions.md

 ...
 ```

-The type for current identifier(i.e. function name) had already been set
+The type for current identifier (i.e. function name) had already been set
 correctly.
-The above chunk of code set the type(i.e. `Fun`) and the
+The above chunk of code set the type (i.e. `Fun`) and the
 address in `text segment` for the function.
 Here comes `parameter_decl` and
 `body_decl`.

 ## Parameters and Assembly Output

-Before we get our hand dirty, we have to understand the assembly code that
+Before we get our hands dirty, we have to understand the assembly code that
 will be output for a function.
 Consider the following:

 ```c